 - Four letters of recommendation from professors, supervisors, or individuals qualified to comment on past performance and ability to perform graduate work and preventive medicine training.
 A Dean’s Letter from your medical school may substitute for one letter of recommendation.
 If you are currently an intern or resident in a clinical training program, one letter must be from your program director.
 If you are not currently an intern or resident, then one letter from your most recent program director is required.
 The letter from your current or most recent program director must document your clinical experience, evaluations, and standing in the program at the time of graduation or withdrawal.

-- Two official copies of all academic transcripts (including institutions from which a degree was not received, e.g., for premedical, summer, year abroad, and other transfer courses) mailed directly from the institution to the MPH program coordinator.
-For practicum-only applicants, one copy of all academic transcripts, mailed directly from the institution to the residency program coordinator.
+- Two official copies of all academic transcripts (including institutions from which a degree was not received, e.g., for premedical, summer, year abroad, and other transfer courses) mailed directly from the institution to the Colorado School of Public Health, Office of Student Affairs.

 - Official GRE or MCAT scores.